MOBIWORK/MBW-Employee/README.md

 - Calculate late and early arrival times
 - The feature to approve requests from mobile.
 - Explanation of timekeeping in cases of forgetting to clock in or unexpected tasks.
+-
+### License

+MBW Employee Service is distributed under the GNU/General Public License.
+See the LICENSE file for more information.

+### Support and Contact

+For any issues, questions, or feedback, please feel free to reach out via email: dev@mbw.vn